Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces

-This assumption is consistent with the manifold hypothesis in representation learning \citep[e.g.,][]{chandak2019}.
-It is particularly robust in multivariate action spaces, where changing a single component preserves overall vector similarity, naturally satisfying the requirement for functional proximity in the latent manifold.
-Moreover, it allows us to treat the latent space as a smooth manifold where gradients provide useful signals, justifying the distance-based loss even when the underlying action space is fundamentally discrete or irregularly structured.
-See Appendix~\ref{app:latent_lipschitz} for further empirical grounding.

-\textbf{Hybrid Action Spaces.} We further investigate hybrid spaces $\calA \subset \mathbb{Z}^N \times \mathbb{R}^M$, where an action $a = (a_d, a_c)$ contains both discrete and continuous components.
+\textbf{Hybrid Action Spaces.} We investigate hybrid spaces $\calA \subset \mathbb{Z}^N \times \mathbb{R}^M$, where an action $a = (a_d, a_c)$ contains both discrete and continuous components.
 We are particularly interested in \textit{Parameterized Action Spaces} \citep{Hausknecht2016}, where the validity or semantic meaning of the continuous parameter $a_c$ depends on the discrete choice $a_d$.
-This creates a tight coupling between components, often rendering methods that optimize them independently suboptimal.
+This creates a tight coupling between components, often rendering methods that apply independent optimization suboptimal.